 Please note: NESEA Night is not included with a BuildingEnergy NYC 2023 pass.
 You must be preregistered to attend this event.

 2023 Awards Recipients

 Professional Leadership Award

-The NESEA Professional Leadership Award recognizes an individual who typifies exemplary professional practice coupled with exceptional humanity, and whose body of work has contributed to defining NESEA’s vision.
+The NESEA Professional Leadership Award recognizes individuals whose exemplary professional practice and body of work has contributed to advancing NESEA’s vision.

 Owner, Chris Benedict, R.A.

 Chris Benedict started her own Architecture firm in 1995 and has enjoyed exciting and diverse commissions ever since, creating innovative buildings that have set standards for excellence and energy performance.
 She is an early pioneer in energy efficiency in apartment buildings and one of the first to adopt Passive House protocols in the US.
 Read more...

 Henry Gifford has worked with Chris Benedict for 28 years designing mechanical systems for 100+ energy efficient buildings, including the first energy efficient apartments buildings in New York City (the first anyone even said were energy efficient).
 His work cuts through technical myths and complexity to design economical building systems that use less energy.
 Read more...